dwtang612/flight-app/README.md

 # flight-app
-This is a mockapp to check flightprices
+This is a mockapp to analyze flightprices and data